connexcs/docs/docs/logging.md

 6. Select the routing engine zone
 7. Click **`Simulate`**

 The simulation call result will appear in logging.
-The call id will start with a SIM name.
-Click the call id to view the call's routing status.
+The Call ID will be prepended with a **`SIM`** tag.
+Click the Call ID to view the call's routing status.

 !!! info "Testing a fixed issue"
     After you have fixed a routing issue with a specific call, you can go into the Call ID and run the Simulate tool to make sure any routing issues are resolved and now pass.

 ## Searching the Logs

-You can search for calls by phone number, call ID, or IP address, but entering one of these attributes into the text box at the top-right of the Logging page and clicking the **`Search `** button.
+You can search for calls by phone number, Call ID, or IP address, by entering one of these attributes into the text box at the top-right of the Logging page and clicking the **`Search `** button.

 [logging-reg]: /misc/img/logging-reg.png "Register Logging"
 [logging-sip]: /misc/img/logging-sip.png "SIP Traces"

-[logging-3]: /misc/img/235.png "logging-3"
 [logging-4]: /misc/img/236.png "logging-4"
-[logging-6]: /misc/img/238.png "logging-6"

-[logging-1]: /misc/img/233.png "logging-1"
-[logging-2]: /misc/img/234.png "logging-2"